 Eric joined Watsi on September 19th, 2016.
 Five years ago, Eric joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Eric's most recent donation traveled 8,800 miles to support Chhorn, a food seller from Cambodia, to fund ear surgery so he can return to working at the market.
+Eric's most recent donation traveled 8,500 miles to support Mary, a 52-year-old community health volunteer from Kenya, to fund a hysterectomy so that she can live pain-free.

 Eric has funded healthcare for 77 patients in 13 countries.